 CIEE Diplomacy and Policy Studies Elective Courses

-Students must choose three courses from the list below.
+Students must choose two courses from the list below.
 This is a sample list of elective courses.
 A final course list will be distributed to students during the on-site orientation for purposes of registration.
 Every semester, selected LC elective courses will be open for DPS students, and vice versa.

 INSH 3003 ADPS - Organizational Internship

 Students are placed in prescreened internships with a local or international development organization or business.
 Students are required to achieve 12 hours a week for 11 weeks of actual work at the host institution, along with recording their experiences in a reflective journal, which is evaluated monthly during the internship, and complete a final report that uses their experience at the organization to make inferences about issues in Jordan.
 In addition, students meet for biweekly seminars and complete an assigned readings list.
 Students need to acquire home institution approval in order to start the application process.
 Contact hours: 45 (Total course hours = 135).
 This course includes 15 classroom contact hours, required individual advising, mandatory field site visits, and approximately 120 internship hours.

 ECON 3001 ADPS - Development Economics in the Middle East

 This course provides an overview of development economics in the Middle East that analyzes opportunities and challenges.
 Issues like foreign aid, foreign investment, adjustment programs, oil and water politics, and hindrance to growth are of major concern.
 Challenges of foreign debt, size of public sector, unemployment, poverty, and population growth are also addressed.
 Contact hours: 45.
 Recommended credit: 3 semester / 4.5 quarter hours.